Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Symplectic invariants in the case

 \paragraph{Construction of a radial simple loop in $\Lambda_0$.} The second ingredient that we will need is a radial simple loop $\gamma_0$ in $\Lambda_0$, that we will construct as an integral curve of the radial vector field $X_{q_2}$.
-It follows from the previous proposition that
+It follows from the previous proposition that $X_{q_2} = (-X_J + 10 X_H)/3$, hence Lemmas \ref{lm:XJ_XH} and \ref{lm:XH_Lambda} yield